-Capital management
+Capital managemen

-For the purpose of the Company's capital management, capital includes issued equity capital, securities premium and all other components of equity as its owned capital.
-The Company also treats loan payable to its Holding Company as its owned capital.
-Thus, as at March 31, 2021, the capital employed by the Company is ₹ 1,321.82 million (March 31, 2020: ₹ 1,394.18 million).
-The primary objective of the Company's capital management is to maximise shareholder value.
+For the purpose of the Company's capital management, capital includes issued equity capital, securities premium and all other equity reserves.
+Thus, as at March 31, 2022, the capital employed by the Company is ₹ 1422.17 million (March 31, 2021: ₹ 1321.82 million).
+The primary objective of the Company's capital management is to maximise the shareholder value.